texne/proficiency.cs.illinois.edu/index.md

 <!--- -->
 <p class="alert alert-warning" markdown="1">
 <!--- -->
 Due to factors beyond our control often affecting our arrangements, we will wait until a few weeks before the start of each term to pin down details such as the exact dates/times and sign-up information.
-Expect full informaiton to appear around the start of August (fall exams) or the start of January (spring exams).
+Expect full information to appear around the start of August (fall exams) or the start of January (spring exams).
 </p>

 <!--- -->